quale-quest/sql-mvc/README.md

 # SQL-MVC

-Paradigm inversion - write web applications in SQL instead of JavaScript or other.
+**Paradigm inversion - write web applications in SQL instead of JavaScript or other.**

--Super fast Development:
+###Super fast Development:
 * Write web applications with little more than a few SQL statements
 * DRY (don't repeat yourself), Inheritance, Auto-Menus and more further reduces development time.
 * Drop-in and plug-in modules allow easy use and customisation of common application functionality.
 * Quick start with Platform + Framework + Themes + Modules + Demo's
 * Build easily reusable custom widgets from complex HTML/JS/JQ
 * Consistently customise the look and feel of your application widgets.
 * Automatic hot code push during development (no reloading of pages with F5)
 * i18n support and tools
 * Security implied by design rather than explicit configuration.

--Super fast Runtime:
+###Super fast Runtime:
 * All database queries are amalgamated into a single database stored procedure call.
 * Almost no middle-ware processing.
 * Exchange only JSON data elements across the wire.
 * Single Page Applications using Nodejs, SocketStream and Hogan templates
 * The page displays/loads full visible content on first load - no partial view like waiting for multiple Ajax /ReST calls.
 * Lazy loading of application client Hogan code from CDN while the user keys in his login information( if not cached already).
 * Partial div(Divout) / records load/reload  on Navigating / Saving or refreshing content.
 * Lazy loading of obscured views or obscured rows in large data sets
 * Client side caching of large datasets in reusable/relocatable chunks
 * Subscribe to events to do partial refreshes when changes are posted to database objects by other users.

-- Other features
+###Other features
 * Database drivers available for Firebird SQL,support planned for : MySQL, SQL Server, Oracle, NuoDB and MongoDB.
+* Planned support for client side stored procedures to enable no-sql and local sqlite databases.

 ##Usage
-Super Quick preview - similar to todomvc.com - Live Demo http://todomvc.sql-mvc.com/
+Example code similar to todomvc.com - Live Demo http://todomvc.sql-mvc.com/

 ```
 <#model